NOTICE OF INFORMATION PRIVACY PRACTICES

 Newark, NJ 07105-2200

-You may also complain to the U.S. Secretary of Health and Human Services.
-You will not be retaliated against for filing a complaint.
+Or, to the Secretary of Health and Human Services.
+You will not be retaliated against for

 Horizon Healthcare of New Jersey, Inc., including its Horizon NJ Health (Medicaid/NJ FamilyCare) line of business.